harlecin/hugo-site/content/post/azure-managed-instance-4-data-science.md

 where `DSN (=Data Source Name)` is the name of your ODBC connection profile.
 You can then simply paste the ODBC connection string (without the `\` ) in the connection field box and you are done:) Thx to my colleague Martin here for helping me figure out that just specifying the `DSN` is not enough:)

-I hope you found this post
+I hope you found this post helpful!